 For further information on Grants, please see the following links:

-Please note that all grant payments are based on class attendance.
+Please note that grant payments are based when a student has been confirmed as registered to SUSI.